psaikido/hugle.uk/pages/prose/Thesium/080-doubt.md

 declarations that generations of High Neem had given over these troubles were becoming harder and harder to sustain.
 When a really high up person got really ill they went to the White Coats who got the Helper to, well, help!
-Underground knowledge that the Neemian way was not entirely correct could not be entirely suppressed.
+Underground knowledge that the Neemian way was not entirely correct could not be completely suppressed.